 (b) do not interfere with study activities.

-We can assist with the achievement of such standards.
+We can assist you with achieving such standards.

 To download a copy of SDG 02-05-03, please click here.